benofbrown/darksouls/DSIII_Low_Death.md

 ## Phase II: Easy mode

 This phase is pretty easy as you're quite OP by this point, but there are a couple of points that can be quite tricky.
-I'm not sure of the timings of this phase, I'll try to remember to make a note of it next time.
+It generally takes me around an hour and 45 minutes.

 - Warp to *Tower on the High Wall*.
 - Empty the room where we got our sword of mobs, and get the *Cell Key*.